hashgraph/hedera-services/platform-sdk/docs/proposals/DP-0x/0X - Tss block signing - Cryptography APIs.md

 * Generation of Private and Public Key Pairs: Tests the generation of key pairs for correctness by having the IUT produce 10 key pairs.
 The private key provided is used to compute the public key, Q’.
-The computed value Q’ is then compared to the supplied public key, Q.
+The calculated value Q’ is then compared to the supplied public key, Q.
-* Public Key Validation: Generate 12 key pairs for each supported curve, modify some of the public keys to introduce errors, and determine whether or not can detect these errors.
+* Public Key Validation: Generate 12 key pairs for each supported curve, modify some public keys to introduce errors, and determine whether it can detect them.
-* Signature Generation: 10 preconfigured known messages per curve supported are supplied.
-Generate a signature for each of the messages.
+* Signature Generation: Ten preconfigured known messages per curve supported are supplied.
+Generate a signature for each message.
 The message, public key, and signature components are returned.
   The signatures are compared against previous known signatures.
-* Signature Verification: For each curve supported, 15 pseudorandom messages, a public key, Q, and a signature components (r, s) supplied, if some of the supplied values are modified so that signature verification should fail.
+* Signature Verification: For each curve supported, 15 pseudorandom messages, a public key, Q, and a signature component (r, s) are supplied if some of the provided values are modified so that signature verification should fail.

-The proposal is to move forward with the implementation while at the same time creating a work group to discuss and collect ideas for testing and validating these features.
+The proposal is to move forward with the implementation while creating a work group to discuss and collect ideas for testing and validating these features.

 ### Unit Tests
-Some of the components that can be unit-tested: native-support.
+One of the components that can be unit-tested is native support.
 SPI loading and failing.
 JNI wrapping.
-Limitations: native-support-library tests will need to be executed in different environments to provide a comprehensive code validation.
+Limitations: native-support-library tests must be executed in different environments to provide comprehensive code validation.

 ### Performance Testing
-WIP
+TBD

 ## Security Audit
 TBD